A trip to the Philippines is quite an adventure! We understand there are a whole lot of things you need to think about before you join us there.

 If you are at all unsure of the visa situation, you should contact your nearest Philippine Embassy.

-For most people, the journey will involve a transit through Cebu City (the nearest big city in the province).
+For most people, the journey will involve a transit through Cebu City.
 If you need to spend a night in Cebu, we can offer you some recommendations.